 Rotary strives to achieve it’s objective of “Service Above Self” through activities in five primary areas.
 These are often referred to as the Five Avenues of Service.
-(Note that the Fifth Avenue, New Generations, was added in 2010.)

 This area represents the opportunity that each Rotarian has to represent the dignity and utility of one’s vocation as an opportunity to serve society.
 Rotarians promote and foster high ethical standards in business and professions and promote the recognition of the worthiness of all useful occupations.
 (Click here for 2009-2010 RI President John Kenny's remarks on Vocational Serivice.)

 This “Avenue” relates to the activities that Rotarians undertake to improve the quality of life in their community.
 Particular emphasis is given to helping children, needy families, the aged, the handicapped, and those most in need of assistance.
 Rotarians strive to promote the ideal of service in their personal, business, and community lives.

 In this area, Rotarians strive for the advancement of international understanding, goodwill, and peace through a world fellowship of business and professional persons united in the ideal of service.
 International Service Projects are designed to meet the humanitarian needs of people in many lands, with particular emphasis on the most underprivileged children and families in developing countries.

 This fifth Avenue of Service recognizes the positive change implemented by youth and young adults through leadership development activities, involvement in community and international service projects, and exchange programs that enrich and foster world peace and cultural understanding.

 Much of the above information was drawn from the following sources:

 The Object of Rotary page on the Rotary International web site